traktofon/mlpf/doc/input.md

    per-mode limit.
 5. Steps 2--4 are repeated for the next higher layer, and so on, until the top is reached.

-If the TREE-SECTION specifies the number of SPPs for any mode, than that number is used, instead of the one which the above algorithm would choose.
+If the TREE-SECTION specifies the number of SPPs for any mode, then that number is used, instead of the one which the above algorithm would choose.
 If the number of SPPs is only specified for some but not all modes, then the situation may arise that the RMSE budget is exhausted before the top is reached.
 In this case MLPF will produce a fit which is not